Arcata Ball Park

 Arcata Ball Park is a collegiate baseball venue in the Western United States, located in Arcata, California.
-Opened in 1941, it is the home of the summer collegiate Humboldt Crabs.
+Opened in 1938, it is the home of the summer collegiate Humboldt Crabs.
 Arcata Ball Park is located at the corner of F Street and 9th Street in downtown Arcata, near the Plaza.
 The ballpark is tightly surrounded by a bus station on the third base side, busy F Street on the first base side, Arcata City Hall, Police Station and library behind right field, and Highway 101 just over the left field fence.

 The ballpark, a Works Progress Administration project, was approved in 1936, finalized in 1937, and completed in 1938, for a cost of $11,577.
+The ballpark was built on swamp land originally donated by Arcata Postmaster George Marken on October 23, 1923, and filled in during 1933.
 The ballpark's original wood grandstands stood until May 1978, but the original wood facade entrance still stood as the entrance until it was demolished in September 2024.

 Humboldt Crabs

 The summer collegiate Humboldt Crabs are Arcata Ball Park's primary tenant and have been for over fifty years.
 The Crabs, who formed in 1945, are the oldest continuously operated summer collegiate baseball team in the country, celebrating their 75th consecutive season in 2019.

 The Crabs have won the California National Baseball Congress championship many times, advancing to the NBC World Series in Wichita, Kansas, for most of the 1960s, '70s, and '80s.

-Over 65 former Crabs have gone on to play in the MLB.
+Over 70 former Crabs have gone on to play in the MLB.
 These include Bruce Bochte, Craig Lefferts, Mike Harkey, Mike Redmond, and Dane Iorg.